 No, this is a stand-alone application and does not require any additional application(s) to run this software.

-In the "save" dialog, the Archive Recovery software allows you to save the repaired file in the original format besides extracting data in an uncompressed format.
-ZIP or other popular compression algorithms used by many third-party vendors to roll out their software for compression and decompression support and there are more than hundreds of such tools besides these deflate used by many web servers to provide compression features either in transmission or data downloading and uploading.
-Almost all use the ZLIB library and this ZLIB is holy-grail of all deflate or ZIP related compression schemes.
-Some vendors modify or tweak some of the internal mechanisms in order to get more compression which makes them non-standard and hence in such cases decompression of recovered stream might get failed due to non-standard implementation.
-But there is an advantage that SysInfoTools Archive Recovery software also outputs a repaired ZIP file in which you can decompress using the tool from which you have generated this archive file and in this manner, you can also recover data from non-standard ZIP files too.
-Although this information is related to ZIP specifically, information can also be applied on RAR, ZIP64, tar.gz, and tar.gz2.
+In the "save" dialogue box, the Archive Recovery software allows you to save the repaired file in the original format.
+Besides, it extracts data in an uncompressed format.
+Many third-party organizations use ZIP or other popular compression algorithms to roll out.
+Their software for compression and decompression supports more than hundreds of such tools.
+Besides, these deflates used by many web servers provide compression attributes in transmission/data downloading and uploading.
+Almost all use the ZLIB library, and this ZLIB is the holy grail of all deflate or ZIP-related compression schemes.
+Some vendors modify or tweak some of the internal mechanisms to get more compression, making them non-standard; hence, decompression of recovered stream might fail due to non-standard implementation.
+But, there is an advantage that the SysInfo Archive repair tool results in the repaired ZIP file using which you can decompress.
+Moreover, you can recover data from non-standard ZIP files too.
+However, this information is related to ZIP files and can also be applied on RAR, ZIP64, tar.gz, and tar.gz2.

 The software keeps the original date & time information intact and uses AS-IS to generate a repaired archive file.
 So, you can assure that the actual date and timestamp remain intact.
 The software resets the file and folder timestamp during extraction to its original setting [not current date time].
 So, you can get all file folders in hierarchical format along with original date-time information than the current date.